It’s here, and it’s heating up – BASEBALL’S HOT STOVE.

 6. Sign Free Agent Outfielder Xavier Nady to a two year contract with an option for a third.
 He made 6.55 million last year, but missed the year with a season ending injury, so he shouldn’t be too pricey.
 He hails from California, so this may be a nice destination for him – plus he has been a player who has gotten better with age – in 2006 he hit .280 with 17 homeruns and 63 RBIs for the Mets and Pirates, in 2007 he hit .278 with 20 homeruns and 72 RBIs, and in his last full year in 2008 he hit .305 with 25 homeruns and 97 RBIs with Pittsburg and the Yankees.
 He could play left – and maybe a little first base – and not cost the team the price Bay or Holliday would, and doesn’t have the potential for a steep drop off in play that the team might face with a Jermaine Dye or Vladimir Guerrero.

 7. Explore signing Matt Cain to an extension.
 He is sign for two more years, and the team will surely want to hold onto him and Lincecum past when Zito comes off the books.
 In Zito’s last year this may require spending nearly 60 million just on the rotation, but will be offset by some of the team’s younger starters (Madison Bumgarner, Henry Sosa, etc) filling out the rotation cheaply in those years.
 Lincecum has gladly stated he will use his arbitration years, so Cain is the more likely to sign an extension sooner.
-He had a minor break out season this year, and he has the build to continue pitching strongly – signing him past Zito’s current deal allows the team to focus on retaining Lincecum once his last arbitration eligible year is here.
+He had a minor break out season this year, and he has the build to continue pitching strongly – signing him past Zito’s current deal allows the team to focus on retaining Lincecum once his last arbitration eligible year is here.- 4b.
+If unable to make a deal for Uggla, sign Miguel Tejada to play third.
+Shift Pablo over to first and let Tejada play third.
+He can play a little shortstop if Renteria falters like he did in ’09.

 8. Let some of the kids play.
 Sure, I have the team acquiring three solid veteran players.
 But this leaves right field open for Nate Schierholtz to play every day.
 Bruce Bochy was infuriating with ramming Randy Winn down our throats when Schierholtz had more power, a higher batting average and a stronger arm.
 If Nate is allowed to